Holmewood House School

 I settled in to the school immediately.
 Holmewood House makes sure that pupils and staff look out for you and you are also given a buddy who will make you feel very welcome.

 My boarding life is amazing, and full of fun and entertainment.
-I started boarding in Year 3 and I was welcomed in with a warm hand.
 I have now been boarding for about 4 years and it has helped me a lot with independence and confidence.
-Without this experience, I don’t think I would be who I am today.
 Our boarding house is an action-packed place.
 It is just like an extended family with so many boarding brothers and sisters.
 I am really fortunate and happy to be a part of the boarding house, and I cherish the memories I am putting together on this journey.

 Our school has a lot of traditional events such as the End of Term Slide Show, Fireworks Night, Family Fun Day and the Christmas Fair.